kailash-manasarovar/statement/docs/next-batch.md

 ### November 2025

-1. Campaigning with Reform, I'm paired up with an agent.
-I have been walking all day every day for days... fast, like usual.
-She starts to slow me down but doesn't say why.
-She starts walking really slowly.
-It's a bit weird because we've tons to do and not a lot of time.
-I wonder if someone told her to make sure I didn't walk too fast because I'd been injured during surgery and had stitches.
-My hip (it's groin actually, I kept saying hip cos groin doesn't make sense) was hurting a lot that day.
 1. I wonder if there was a further surgery at Napasa Samui also, please was full of agents too.
 And one day at the beach I had a snake episode.
-1. Add hacked GA from November 2025 to April 2026.
+1. Mousses pretending they're helping me with the investigation: American woman in BKK after I left the Oriental on her phone loudly saying, *we're gonna get every last one of them*.
 1. Mousses pretending they're helping me with the investigation: Holly Hunter look alike at the Anantara.
 Tweeted about this.
 Someone replies *Liar*.
 The mousses are pretending to be the criminal gangs now, keeping me distracted for violation purposes.
-1. Mousses pretending they're helping me with the investigation: American woman in BKK after I left the Oriental on her phone loudly saying, *we're gonna get every last one of them*.
-1. Visiting India.
-On the way back from Ahmadabad to BKK, there is a "team" - quick aside: every time I fly now there are agents assigned to sit with me.
-However, this is a particularly unusual team.
-Three "very" Jewish looking American men shepherded by a couple of Indian officials.
-I'm sitting in the front pretty much alone (the first few rows are clear apart from me, and one Indian official woman sitting directly in front of me).
-These three get on and they're mucking around and quite funny, I mean they're behaving like giggly children, and they're making me laugh too, the stewardess tells them to behave.
-Everyone stretches out to sleep (the rest of the plane is full).
-One of them sitting behind me says: *you're safe now* or things of that nature.
-I know this is all for me and I'm expected to think it's a rescue team.
-They do not rescue me.
-1. It is events like this (yes, there are more) that make me certain, as in KNOWING certainty, of how far up India's arse the mousses are.

 ### December 2025